Arts & Crafts

 Finger-sand: Rubbing a glazed surface softly to remove any ridges on the pottery piece.

-Flowing Coats: Using a brush soaked with glaze for application so the colors will slowly flow onto the surface of the pottery.
+Flowing Coats: Using a brush soaked with glaze for application so the colours will slowly flow onto the surface of the pottery.

 Pin Holes: Little holes in the surface of a finished glaze or underglaze.

-Stain: Unfired colors that are used for decoration purposes.
+Stain: Unfired colours that are used for decoration purposes.

 Lead Release: The lead that is dissolved from the glazed surface that came into contact with acid solutions.